wafflespeanut/scripts/Remembrancer/README.md

 ## Remembrancer (v3.0)

-This is a little project of mine.
-An utility to remember everyday memories.
-For now, it puts your stories in branched directories for later viewing.
-And, it supports encryption.
-I've used a simple algorithm (which is less secure, but enough for this purpose) to hex and shift the ASCII values in the files.
+This is a little project of mine - an utility to remember everyday memories.
+For now, it puts your stories (with a MD5-hashed filename) in a directory for later viewing.
+It supports some basic encryption.
+I've used a simple algorithm to hex and shift the ASCII values in the files, which is just a mixup of 256-char Vigenere cipher, along with XOR.
 It can also detect incorrect passwords.

-Once stored, it doesn't disturb the original story.
+Once stored, it doesn't disturb the original story (unless you play around).
 It decrypts to a temporary file for viewing, which gets deleted in two seconds.
-The same goes for updating on the same day - It decrypts to TEMP, appends your story, and finally overwrites the previous story.
+While updating stories, it just appends your story to the previous story.

-I've added a function that hexes the password into a local file if you get bored of typing the password each time you write/view some story.
-It also supports viewing random stories...
+I've also added a function that hexes the password into a local file, so that instead of typing the password each time you write/view some story, you can save it by signing in.
+It also supports viewing random stories.

 ### Changelog